jctillman/js-ml-workshop/readme.md

 Suppose now that the specific policy 𝜋 which the learning agent is using, and for which it has estimated the action-value function, is the ɛ-greedy policy.
 The ɛ-greedy policy was introduced in the context of a the _n_ armed bandit, so let me take a second to explain what this would mean.

 On each time step, the ɛ-greedy policy is given a particular state.
 It wishes to take the action which will result in the greatest value--so, in this context, this means that it will look a the values in the action-value function accessible from that state.
 To rephrase the prior sentence: It will examine the action-value (Q<sup>𝜋</sup>(s,a)) function values for (s, a<sub>1</sub>), (s,a<sub>2</sub>), and so on, until it has looked at the values of the action-value function for each of the possible actions from that state.
 It will then (with probability 1-ɛ) choose the action with the greatest expected cumulative reward.
+With probability ɛ, of course, it will choose any of the actions available to it randomly.

 This should be a little confusing.